codercowboy/freedosbootdisks/README.md

 # FreeDOS Boot Disks

-The FreeDOS Boot Disks repository contains bootable FreeDOS diskette images and [boot sectors](https://en.wikipedia.org/wiki/Boot_sector) from those diskettes.
-The diskette images can be used to boot a simple DOS shell in a virtual machine such as VirtualBox or QEMU, or in a browser with Fabian Hemmer's [v86 x86 emulator](https://github.com/copy/v86).
+The FreeDOS Boot Disks repository contains bootable [FreeDOS](http://www.freedos.org/) diskette images and [boot sectors](https://en.wikipedia.org/wiki/Boot_sector) from those diskettes.
+The diskette images can be used to boot a simple DOS shell in a virtual machine such as [VirtualBox](https://www.virtualbox.org/) or [QEMU](https://www.qemu.org/), or in a browser with Fabian Hemmer's [v86 x86 emulator](https://github.com/copy/v86).

-This project also contains various utility scripts written for MacOS (OSX) in bash.
+This project also contains various utility scripts written for MacOS in bash.
 Details on those are provided below.

 # Plans